clarus/coq-blog/posts/2014-12-03 Why and how to write code compatible with many Coq versions.md

 ## Check your code
 [OPAM](http://opam.ocamlpro.com/) is the best way to test your code with different versions of Coq.
 You can read this [introduction](http://coq-blog.clarus.me/use-opam-for-coq.html) to learn more about how to use OPAM for Coq.

-Let us say we want to test our project `foo` with Coq versions `8.4.5` and `dev`.
+Let us say we want to test our project `foo` with the Coq versions `8.4.5` and `dev`.
 We create two installs of Coq in `foo/opam.8.4.5` and `foo/opam.dev`.
 For the stable version:

     cd foo/
     mkdir opam.8.4.5 # we create the empty directory to prevent a bug of OPAM